ChaosData/insject/README.md

     -u, --userns <userns>               Path to user namespace to set -h, --uts <uts>                     Path to UTS (hostname) namespace to set
 ```

+# Weird Errors?

+Due to the `build.rs` logic in use, when changing target architectures, you
+will want to delete the `.config/cargo.toml` file generated within the
+`setns-so/` directory before attempting a build using a different target than
+the previous build.
+Additionally, depending on if using multiple separate build
+environments out of the same clone, you may need to perform a `cargo clean` or
+equivalent removal of targets to prevent linking errors.

 # License